tanzima-sultana/RAG/README.md

 | 50K | Semantic | 180.16 | 791.36 | 755.30 | 297.73 | 732.78 | 736.97 | 862.60 | 208.71 |

 Total index build time (all indexes combined): 31.18s at 20K, 129.67s at 50K.

+Fixed and sentence-aware chunking have identical across file sizes and build times.
+Semantic chunking is the outlier: because it produces many more, smaller chunks, its chunking step runs about 9x slower than fixed at 50K, and its embedding and index files are roughly 2–3x larger.
+Total index build time stays low — around 2 minutes at 50K — so indexing is never the bottleneck.

+At 50K, the full artifact set totals about 6.6 GB: chunks 528 MB, embeddings 1.29 GB, FAISS indexes 3.99 GB (FlatIP, IVF, HNSW across all three chunking strategies), BM25 605 MB, and Qdrant 376 MB.